 Fig. 4.
 MentorPanel Prototype

 them.
-Having multiple mentors should also reduce misses and vague answers, as mentors with irrelevant or low-scoring answers can be ignored in lieu of those with better responses (i.e., mentors without a good answer are greyed out).
+Having multiple mentors should also reduce misses and vague answers, as mentors with irrelevant or low-scoring answers can be ignored in lieu of those with better responses (i.e., mentors without a good answer are grayed out).

 A limitation of the panel dialog is the inability of mentors to interact with one another.
 The mentors are recorded separately so they cannot react to or discuss with other mentors.
 This makes conversations comparably one-dimensional and less engaging than they could be with a live panel.
 While some consideration has been made about how to approach the issue of non-interacting panelists, it would be fairly challenging to do using video-recorded mentors.
 However, virtual agent mentors (or a virtual agent moderator) could potentially be used to prompt mentor interactions such as opposing viewpoints.